Turbulence: Protect Yourself

 - If turbulence continues through the prepare for landing announcement, and the Captain has not advised that it is safe to resume duties, immediately advise the cockpit if the cabin and galley are not secured for landing and seek direction on the actions that should be taken.
 This could include using the PA to require passengers comply with final cabin preparations from your jumpseat.

-When it comes to cabin safety, place yourself and your crewmembers first.
-It is only through these efforts that we fulfill our duties as safety professionals, not only for oneself but for the passengers in our care.
+When it comes to cabin safety, place yourself and your crew members first.
+During the flight, work on trash management and keeping the galleys tidy.
+By doing so, we lessen the likelihood of encountering adverse conditions as we reach lower elevations and avoid the risk of injury.
+Through these efforts we fulfill our duties as safety professionals and ensure safety not only for oneself but for the passengers in our care.

 We strongly recommend you review the Turbulence Action Guide located in the SOP section of the eFAOM.
 For additional information please visit our Safety, Health and Security page located on our website.